-The third line of defence's scope and programme of work is agreed with the Audit Committee to provide an independent assessment of the internal control framework of the Bank.
+The third line of defence's scope and programme of work is agreed with the Audit Committee to provide an independent assessment of the Bank's risk management, control and governance processes.
+It can review adherence to policy and controls in the first line, the monitoring of activity in the second line, and the setting of policy and controls in the second line.

-3.1.6 Stress testing
+3.1.6 Scenario Analysis and Stress testing

-The Board takes a forward-looking view of strategic, capital and liquidity planning as part of the ICAAP and ILAAP processes.
-One of the approaches used to facilitate this forward looking perspective in risk management is sensitivity analysis, scenario analysis and reverse stress testing.
+The Board takes a forward-looking view of strategic, capital and liquidity planning as part of its Internal Capital Adequacy Assessment Process ("ICAAP"), Internal Liquidity Adequacy Assessment Process ("ILAAP") and Recovery Plan.
+Sensitivity analysis, scenario analysis and reverse stress testing are used in these processes.

-Stress testing and scenario analysis are forward-looking risk management techniques used to evaluate the potential effects on the Bank's financial resources, following a specific event and/or movement in a set of risk drivers.
-They focus on low probability but plausible events that may have actually happened in the past.
+Scenario analysis and stress testing are risk management techniques used to evaluate the potential effects on the Bank's financial resources, following a specific event and/or movement in a set of risk drivers.
+They focus on low probability but plausible events and provide a useful risk management tool in assessing the adequacy of the Bank's capital and liquidity resources.